smallkot/ALCoreDataManager/README.md

 ## Usage

-To use the Manager add the
+To use the Manager add to your pch file the
 ```objc
 #import <ALCoreDataManager/ALCoreDataManager+Singleton.h>
 ```
-to your pch file and than add
+Than in your AppDeligate before any other calls to ALCoreDataManager add
 ```objc
 [ALCoreDataManage setDefaultCoreDataModelName:@"<#Model#>"];
 ```
-in your AppDeligate before any other calls to ALCoreDataManager.

 To get the NSManagedObjectContext use
 ```objc